 The raids started in June of 793 CE when three ships approached the shore by the abbey of Lindisfarne, off the northeast coast of England.

-Beaduheard, the abbey’s reeve, believed they were Norse traders and, thinking they had lost their way, went out to direct them up the coast to the estate he thought they had been aiming for.
+The abbey’s reeve believed they were Norse traders and, thinking they had lost their way, went out to direct them up the coast to the estate he thought they had been aiming for.

 Upon approaching the ships, however, he was instantly killed by the sailors, who then sacked the abbey and murdered everyone they found on the island.

 But why did the Vikings first come to British shores?
 What was it about their homeland that made them want to leave and risk crossing potentially deadly seas?
 And why did some of them eventually decide to settle in the British Isles on a permanent basis?

 The clearest cause for the Viking raids was simply the acquisition of wealth.
 Britain was particularly well known for its lucrative trade centres, and the Scandinavians were aware of this through their own commerce with the region.